-These Haircuts Are Going to be Huge in 2020
+These Haircuts Are Going To Be Huge in 2021

-We’re taking last year’s low-maintenance styling up a notch with statement-making cuts that do all the work.
-If you’ve been wanting to make a chop, there are shaggy layers, blunt fringe, and retro silhouettes just waiting to be shorn.
-(We’re talking a vintage-inspired bob and 1970s-esque long cut.
-Consider yourself sold.)
+We're taking last year's low-maintenance styling up a notch with statement-making cuts that do all the work and call back to decades past—only the fashionable ones, of course.
+If you've been wanting to make a chop, there are shaggy layers, blunt fringe, and retro styles just waiting to be shorn.
+(We're talking modern updates on vintage bobs, bangs, and long cuts, too.)

 Here are the trendy haircuts you'll be seeing everywhere this year.